petros-d/docs/docs/runtime-release-lifecycle-policy.md

 When the maintenance window for a version of Runtime ends, the following is true:

 - The Astronomer Support team is not obligated to answer questions regarding an Airflow Deployment that is running that version.
-- New Airflow Deployments cannot be created with that version of Runtime.
+- New Deployments cannot be created on Astronomer Cloud with that version of Runtime.
 Unsupported versions will _not_ render as an option in the Deployment creation process from the Astronomer UI, API, or CLI.
 - The latest version of the Astronomer CLI will show a warning if a user pushes a Docker image to Astronomer that corresponds to that version.

-To ensure reliability, service will not be interrupted for Astronomer Deployments running a version of Runtime that is no longer supported.
+To ensure reliability, service will not be interrupted for Deployments running a version of Runtime that is no longer supported.
 Unsupported versions will also continue to be available for local development and testing via the Astronomer CLI.

 ### End of Maintenance Date